snapsui/snapcn/packages/cli/README.md

-# snap ui
+# Snap UI

+### Introduction

+Snap UI is a customizable component library designed to work seamlessly with Tailwind CSS and can easily integrate with other libraries like `shadcn-ui`.
+It offers a simple way to add powerful, pre-designed components to your project, along with animations and utilities, while keeping your codebase minimal and maintainable.

 ## Usage

-Use the `init` command to initialize dependencies for a new project.
+Initialize your project with the `init` command to set up necessary dependencies and configurations.

-The `init` command installs dependencies (`framer-motion`), adds the `cn` util, configures `tailwind.config.js`, and CSS variables for the project.
+Running the `init` command installs essential packages (`framer-motion`), adds the `cn` utility, sets up the `tailwind.config.js`, file, and applies CSS variables for the project.

 ```bash
 npx snapcn init
 ```

-### shadcn-ui project
+### Using with shadcn-ui

-If your project is already using the `shadcn-ui`, don't worry!
-You can still use snapui.
+If you're already using `shadcn-ui`, no problem!
+You can seamlessly integrate Snap UI into your project.

 ```bash
 npx shadcn-ui init
 ```

-Just add these two lines to your `components.json` file:
+To make Snap UI work, simply add the following two lines in your `components.json`:

 ```diff
 {